Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * User profile
  Check that the user profile for each registered order is up to date and accurate.
  Result:  User profile appears showing user name and user email.
+I was unable to pull in orders from the backend to show to the user.

 * Cart
 Check that the items purchased by users are transferred to the cart ready for checkout.
 Result:  Items are transferred to the cart.